wandering3ngineer/python-tutorials/Energy & Weather Analytics/README.md

 slow.
 So be patient when loading.
 I haven't really done any optimization for rendering into a web browser

-This code, when executed without parameters should take about a minute or so to fully run and will produce four sets of html graphs that can be viewed in a web browser:
+This code, when executed without parameters should take about a three minutes or so to fully run and will produce four sets of html graphs that can be viewed in a web browser.
+These graphs will automatically load up in your default browser.
+But patience needed!

 ### On Documentation